khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 ### Selected

-Selected buttons indicate whether or not an option is active.
+Selected buttons act like a toggle that indicate whether or not an option is in a selected state.
+To indicate to screen readers that the button functions as a toggle it should have `aria-pressed="true"` to align with the visually selected state, otherwise `aria-pressed="false"`.

 [[Example:button-selected]]